danilofreire/incentives-healthcare/README.md

 You can cite the article as:

 > Freire, D. and Mignozzetti, U. 2020.
-"Financial Incentives and Health Care Prevention: Evidence from an Experimental *Aedes aegypti* Control Programme in Brazil", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.
+"Financial Incentives and Health Care Provision: Evidence from an Experimental *Aedes aegypti* Control Programme in Brazil", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.

 BibTeX entry:

 ```
 @misc{freire-mignozzetti2020incentives,
-  title        = {{Financial Incentives and Health Care Prevention: Evidence from an Experimental \textit{Aedes aegypti} Control Programme in Brazil}},
+  title        = {{Financial Incentives and Health Care Provision: Evidence from an Experimental \textit{Aedes aegypti} Control Programme in Brazil}},
   author       = {Freire, Danilo and Mignozzetti, Umberto},
   pages        = {1--17},
   year         = {2020},